Skip to main content

 PennGreen is a Pre-Orientation Program for incoming students sponsored by Penn Sustainability and the Undergraduate Assembly

-Penn fosters a robust culture of environmental sustainability, boasting numerous student organizations, student leadership positions, research avenues, and courses dedicated to sustainability.
-Moreover, we are nestled within one of the most eco-conscious cities in the United States, Penn enjoys an unparalleled setting for environmentalism and sustainability initiatives.
-PennGreen offers incoming students a unique Pre-Orientation experience focused on sustainability.
-It immerses participants in the vibrant eco-culture of both the University of Pennsylvania and Philadelphia.
+Penn fosters a robust culture of environmental sustainability, with numerous student organizations, leadership opportunities, research avenues, and courses dedicated to sustainability.
+Moreover, nestled within Philadelphia, Penn enjoys a distinctive setting for environmentalism and sustainability initiatives.
+PennGreen immerses incoming students in the vibrant eco-culture of both Penn and Philadelphia.

 Apply

 Every year, the number of applications we receive exceeds the available spaces in the program.
-Participants will be chosen through a thorough evaluation of applications.
-Each application undergoes review and assessment by program staff and student leaders, leading to a consensus on selections.
+Participants are selected through a thorough review process conducted by program staff and student leaders.
 Those selected will be required to promptly complete registration forms and submit payment.
-Students are also welcome to apply to other pre-orientation programs and make their decision based on their acceptance status.
+Students are welcome to apply to other pre-orientation programs and make their final decision based on their acceptance status.

-Applications for PennGreen open annually to incoming and transfer students through the Pre-Orientation Program website.
-The 2025 application period opens May 1, 2025 and closes June 18th, 2025, 11:59 pm ET.
-Application decisions will be available in the application portal on early July 2025.
+Applications for PennGreen open annually to incoming and transfer students through this link.
+The 2026 application period opens May 11, 2026 and closes June 9, 2026, at 11:59 pm ET.
+Application decisions will be available in the application portal in late June 2026.

 Program cost:

-Program tuition is $395.
+Program tuition is $425.
 Financial assistance is available to eligible students who qualify for financial aid.
-Please indicate this in your application for consideration.
 The program fee is inclusive of early move-in privileges, meals, transportation, and activity fees.

 A Pre-Orientation Program for incoming students that provides opportunities to engage with sustainability.